EpiphanySoft/watchable/README.md

 cached results on behalf of this particular listener.
 The `resolveListenerScope` method, however, should not do any of the following with the `listeners` object:

- - Add or remove array element.
+ - Add or remove array elements.
  - Change any of the array element values.
  - Depend on any of the array element values.
  - Overwrite any of the array prototype methods.

-Basically, `watchable` treats the `listeners` as the array it is and so long as that is preserved, the `resolveListenerScope` implementor is free to place expando properties on the same object for its own benefit.
+Basically, `watchable` treats the `listeners` as the array it is and so long as that view onto the object is preserved and handled as read-only, the `resolveListenerScope` implementor is free to place expando properties on the same object for its own benefit.

 ## Listener Detection and Notification

 Some expensive actions can be avoided using the `hasListeners` method:

-    class MyClass extends Watchable {
-        //...

-        stuff () {
-            // ...

-            if (this.hasListeners('change')) {
+    if (watchable.hasListeners('change')) {
         //... expensive stuff

-                this.fire('change');
+        watchable.fire('change');
     }
-        }
-    }

-Firing some events (say file-system observations) can come at some cost.
+Setting up to fire some events (say file-system observations) can come at a cost.
 In these cases it is helpful to know when listeners are added or removed so that these expensive setups can be delayed or avoided as well as cleaned up when no longer needed.

     class MyClass extends Watchable {
         //...